intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 HTTP/2 {{H2}} resulted in improvements in the security of the deployed base.

-When the protocol involves shared state between multiple parties (often refered to as a connection), the fatal errors described in this section are best sent over the network as explicit error messages.
-Additionally, those error messages benefit from being extensible and carrying debugging information to help the implementor of the sender of the faulty input understand and fix the issue in their software.
+A notification for a fatal error is best as explicit error messages to the entity that made the error.
+Error messages benefit from being able to carry arbitrary information that might help the implementor of the sender of the faulty input understand and fix the issue in their software.
 QUIC error frames {{?QUIC=RFC9000}} are an example of a fatal error mechanism that helped implementors improve software quality throughout the protocol lifecycle.

-Conversely, when the faulty input involves a single packet received from a non-authenticated sender, the associated fatal error need not be sent over the
-wire: the receiver can simply abort processing and silently discards the packet to avoid denial-of-service and amplification attacks.
+Stateless protocol endpoints might generate denial-of-service attacks if they respond with an error messages in response to every message that is received from an unauthenticated sender.
+These implementations might need to silently discard these messages.

 ## Exclusion {#exclusion}